g00glen00b/dimitri.codes/src/posts/2020-03-10-gatsby-craft-cms/index.md

 ---
 title: "Working with Gatsby and Craft CMS"
 date: "2020-03-10"
+categories: ["JavaScript", "Tutorials"]
+tags: ["CraftCMS", "Gatsby", "GraphQL", "React"]
 ---

-The last few weeks, I've covered how to [use Gatsby with WordPress](https://wordpress.g00glen00b.be/using-gatsby-with-wordpress-as-a-headless-cms/), and with [JSON files](https://wordpress.g00glen00b.be/using-json-with-gatsby/).
+The last few weeks, I've covered how to [use Gatsby with WordPress](/using-gatsby-with-wordpress-as-a-headless-cms/), and with [JSON files](/using-json-with-gatsby/).
 Today, I'm going to show you how you can use Gatsby with [Craft CMS](https://craftcms.com/).

 Craft CMS is a flexible, feature-rich content management system.
 One of the major differences between WordPress and Craft CMS is that the latter relies on matrix fields in stead of a regular WYSIWYG editor.
 This allows you to add multiple types of content to a single post.
 In addition, it doesn't rely on certain templates like WordPress does, and thus, gives designers and developers more of a clean slate when it comes to customization.